Growing Diversity and Inclusion in Cycling

-Grow Cycling Foundation was established to create new avenues for inclusive community building and career development in the cycling industry, as well as empower existing programs working to tear down the barriers to entry in cycling for marginalised communities.
+Grow Cycling Foundation was established to create new avenues for inclusive community building and career development in the cycling industry as well as empower existing programs working to tear down the barriers to entry in cycling for marginalized communities.

-Founders Eliot Jackson and Katie Holden, two elite mountain bikers, know the biking world is not immune to the explosion of hurt, anger and pain people are feeling demanding change, peace and an end to systemic racism.
-Together they've started the nonprofit to help focus the call to action within their own community – the mountain biking community in the United States.
+Founders Eliot Jackson and Katie Holden, two elite mountain bikers, know the cycling world is not immune to the explosion of hurt, anger and pain people are feeling demanding change, peace and an end to systemic racism.
+Together they've started the nonprofit to help focus the call to action within their own community—the mountain biking community.

-Phase one of their plan is already underway and involves building a Velosolutions pump track in Los Angeles, with the ambition to host the Red Bull UCI Pump Track World Championships there in 2022.
-By creating a cycling ecosystem in an area that's never had one before, the aim of Grow Cycling is to help introduce a new community to the world of bikes.
+Phase 1 of their plan is already underway and involves building a Velosolutions pump track in Los Angeles with the ambition to host the Red Bull UCI Pump Track World Championships there in 2022.
+By creating a cycling ecosystem in an area that has never had one before, the aim of Grow Cycling is to help introduce a new community to the world of bikes.

-The two co-founders sat down with Red Bull to talk more about their organisation, what brought them together and how they're going to change the cycling world as they push it towards inclusivity and diversity.
+Last year, the two co-founders sat down over Zoom to talk more about their organization, what brought them together, and how they are going to change the cycling world as they push it towards inclusivity and diversity.

-Provide a quick background on yourselves and your involvement in the mountain bike industry.
+Provide a quick background on yourselves and your involvement in the mountain bike (MTB) industry.

-Katie Holden: I've been in the mountain bike community for about 20 years.
-The first 10 years were spent racing and from there I branched off and pursued freeriding, ultimately transitioning into a role as a brand ambassador.
-I feel like at this point in my career I can dig my heels in – with more confidence and experience than the twenty-something version of myself – and put time and energy into the things that are really important to me.
-It's allowed me to focus and move those things forward.
+Katie Holden: I’ve been in the MTB community for about 20 years.
+The first 10 years were spent racing, from there I branched off and pursued freeride, ultimately transitioning into a role as brand ambassador.
+I feel like at this point in my career I can dig my heels in—with more confidence and experience than the twenty-something version of myself—and put time and energy into the things that are really important to me.
+It has allowed me to focus and move those things forward.

-Eliot Jackson: I got involved in the mountain bike community a little later, when I was 18 or 19.
-I found out about the World Cup downhill series and all I wanted to do was travel to these amazing places and compete at the highest level.
-I did that from 2010 to 2018.
-After racing, I took some time to explore what cycling meant for me, going places and doing things you don't get to when you’re a full-time athlete.
+Eliot Jackson: I got involved in the MTB community a little later when I was 18 or 19.
+I found out about the World Cup series and all I wanted to do was travel to these amazing places and compete at the highest level.
+I did that from 2010-2017/18.
+After racing, I took some time to explore what cycling meant for me, going places and doing things you don’t get to when you’re a full-time athlete.
 I was able to experience the culture of places and travel without an agenda.
 I felt like I got a more holistic view of cycling and what it means for more than just World Cup racers.

 How did you two meet and what made you want to work together?

-Katie is the perfect partner for the Growing Cycling Foundation.
-She's been passionate about its aims for a long time.
-She has unique skills and has done this kind of work in the past and really created change for women in mountain biking.
-Working with her fits my personality.
-I get to work behind the scenes and do what I’m passionate about: putting sustainable infrastructure in place, building companies and inviting new people into the space.
+Eliot: When I first started racing MTB [Katie and I] met and became friends.
+There aren’t a lot of Americans racing at the highest level so there is a lot of camaraderie.
+We were able to become friends and stay friends.
+Katie is the perfect partner for this.
+She has been passionate about this for a long time.
+She has unique skills and has done this kind of work in the past and really created change for women in MTB.
+Working with her fits my personality, I get to work behind the scenes and do what I’m passionate about: putting sustainable infrastructure in place, building companies, and inviting new people into the space.

 What does Grow Cycling aim to leverage in the cycling space?

-Jackson: There are three areas: Firstly, creating entry points and community hubs.
-We don't want to import cycling culture into a community, but import a community's culture into cycling.
+1. Creating entry points and community hubs: We don’t want to import cycling culture into a community, but import a community’s culture into cycling.

-Next, career development.
-How do you source talent as a company?
-If we can meet people where they are (hubs) and then cycling companies where they are and say that we can get you a person of colour who's directly qualified through the programs we have, then we can help get people careers in this industry.
-There's education that needs to happen on both sides to see the opportunities that bicycles can provide.
-They can take you places around the world – figuratively and literally.
+2. Career Development: How do you source talent as a company?
+If we can meet people where they are (hubs) and then cycling companies where they are and say we can get you POCs who are directly qualified through the programs we have then we can help get people careers in this industry.
+There is education that needs to happen on both sides to see the opportunities that bicycles can provide.
+They can take you places around the world—figuratively and literally.

-Lastly, storytelling.
-I've heard so many times that cycling is a white person's sport.
-That's totally valid if we're only speaking to white people.
-What if we tell stories beyond just those that speak to one subset and include everyone?
+3. Storytelling: I’ve heard so many times that cycling is a white person sport.
+That’s totally valid if we are only speaking to white people.
+What if we tell stories beyond just those that speak to one subset and include EVERYONE?
 Bikes are a universal language, [bicycle industry] marketing is not.

-Why do you think there's a lack of diversity and inclusion in cycling?
+Why do you think there is a lack of diversity and inclusion in cycling?

-Holden: Eliot is right, there's this idea that there is a specific way to ride a bike, but all it really is, is a creative expression, in one form or another.
-Give people the tools, opportunities and the space to paint on their own canvas.
+Katie: Eliot is right, there is this idea that there is a specific way to ride a bike but all it really is, is a creative expression, in one form or another.
+Give people the tools, opportunities, and the space to paint on their own canvas.

-Jackson: Historically, people of colour have been largely under served in the outdoor industry.
-So we're starting there with the understanding that the same systems of power that exclude people of colour, exclude other marginalised groups as well.
-Our ultimate goal is for the world of cycling to be representative of the world around us, full of all genders, colors and backgrounds.
+Eliot: Historically, POCs have been largely underserved in the outdoor industry.
+So we are starting there with the understanding that the same systems of power that exclude POCs, exclude other marginalized groups as well.
+Our ultimate goal is for the world of cycling to be representative of the world around us, full of all genders, colors, and backgrounds.
 We want to work together with everyone to make this a possibility.

 Anything else you want people to know about Grow Cycling Foundation?

-Changing racism in mountain biking can feel really big and disconnected from our day-to-day lives, but we can all have empathy.
-We can relate to showing up at group rides where people make fun of your socks for being too long or too short, or having a bike that's too old.
-Let's create a space where that doesn't happen.
-Being empathetic to [people of, or from] other backgrounds, races and sexual orientations can literally change the world, one person at time.
+1. Changing racism in mountain biking can feel really big and disconnected from our day-to-day lives.
+But we can all have empathy.
+We can relate to showing up at group rides where people make fun of your socks for being too long or too short or having a bike that’s too old.
+Let’s create a space where that doesn’t happen.
+Being empathetic to [people of or from] other backgrounds, races, and sexual orientations can literally change the world, one person at time.

-Secondly, if racism feels like something you can't understand, think about grief.
-While we can never experience someone else's grief, we know better than to tell them that it doesn’t exist or that they should get over it.
+2. [If racism feels like something you can’t understand], think about grief.
+While we can never experience someone else’s grief, we know better than to tell them that it doesn’t exist or that they should get over it.
 Doing so would be the least empathetic thing we could do.
-But we do this all the time when we tell people of colour that racism doesn't exist, or that it's over.
+But we do this all the time when we tell POCs that racism doesn’t exist or that it’s over.
 We have to work to update our views on what people are experiencing.
 Each and every day.

 How can people get involved and support Grow Cycling Foundation?

-Jackson: You can always donate on our website.
-There's no involvement that's too small or too large.
-We'd love to leverage people's unique skills.
+Eliot: You can always donate on our website.
+There is no involvement that is too small or too large.
+We’d love to leverage people's unique skills.

-To learn more about or donate to the Grow Cycling Foundation please visit here .
+To learn more about or donate to the Grow Cycling Foundation please go here .